mandober/debrief.math/450-category-theory/terms/category.md

 A category `C` is given by a collection `C₀` of objects and a collection `C₁` of arrows, which have the following structure:
 - each arrow has an object as source and target, `f: A -> B`
 - identity: each object has identity arrow, `1ₐ` or `Iₐ`
-- transitivity: if there is an arrow `a -> b` and an arrow `b -> c` then there must be an arrow `a -> c`
+- transitivity axiom: if there is an arrow `a -> b` and an arrow `b -> c` then there must be an arrow `a -> c`

 ## Examples of categories

-- Ordered categories: sets and relations (relations as arrows)
+- Ordered categories: sets and relations
-- Category of sets and functions (functions as arrows)
+- Category of sets and functions
-- Hask category quasi-categery of Haskell types (function as arrows)
+- `Hask` quasi-category of Haskell types and functions

 ---